Brooklyn Pregnancy Discrimination Attorneys

 - Passing over a pregnant woman for promotion, bonus, or other benefit

-- Forcing pregnant women to use sick or vacation days in lieu maternity leave
+- Forcing pregnant women to use sick or vacation days in lieu of maternity leave

 - Demoting a woman after she returns from maternity leave